Masked Autoencoders in 3D Point Cloud Representation Learning: Method

 In this part, we demonstrate the Patch Embedding Module to map the geometric information of the point cloud into latent representations.
 3D point clouds are characterized by random order and irregular structure, and the irregularity of the input point clouds is aggravated by masking parts of the point cloud in the MPM pre-text task, which makes it difficult to obtain the embedding features by a simple linear projection as MAE \cite{he2021mae} and ViT \cite{vit} do for image patches.
 To complete our MPM pretraining task, we first split point clouds into patches, then randomly mask a portion of them and feed these unmasked patches subset into our patch feature extractor to obtain the patch embedding features.

 \textbf{Patch split.} We treat the point cloud patch as the word of the BERT-style framework.
 Given a point cloud $P\in\mathbb{R}^{N\times3}$ with $N$ points, we first uniformly downsample it to a sampled point cloud $P_c = \{c_i \}_{i=1}^S\in\mathbb{R}^{S\times3}$ with $S$ points by farthest point sampling (FPS), where each point in $P_c$ is used as the center point of a patch.
 For each point $c$ in $P_c$, we use the KNN algorithm to find a subset of local neighborhood centered on $c$ from $P$, and define all these subsets as point cloud patches $Q = \{P_i\}_{i=1}^S$.
-We try to make these patches cover all points of $P$ without duplication, i.e. $Q \approx P$.
+The FPS can generally distribute the center point of each patch evenly, which encourages these patches to cover all points of $P$ without duplication, i.e., $Q \approx P$.

 \textbf{Masking.} We mask a part of the point cloud patches ($Q_M = \{P_i\}_{i \in m}$, $m$ is the sequence of the masked patch index) and take these remaining unmasked patches ($Q_V = \{P_i\}_{i \in v}$, $v$ is the sequence of visible patch index) as input.
+Specifically, we first randomly shuffle the list of patch indexes and remove that last part based on the masking ratio.
+The remaining patches are considered as visible patches which are then fed into the network.
 There are two masking strategies: random masking and block masking.
 For random masking, we randomly and uniformly select a subset of $Q$ and remove it.
 For block masking, we first select a random point $c_r$ in $P_c$, and calculate the K-nearest neighborhood of $c_r$ from $P_c$, then we remove patches in $Q$ corresponding to the point in that neighborhood.
 Experimental results of these two strategies can be seen in Section \ref{sec:mae3d_completion_pretraining}.

-We completed our MPM pre-training task with a high masking ratio, i.e. $0.7$, making the task more difficult and challenging, to better learn the latent representations from the unmasked visible patches $Q_V$.
+We completed our MPM pre-training task with a high masking ratio, i.e., $0.7$, making the task more difficult and challenging, to better learn the latent representations from the unmasked visible patches $Q_V$.
 Meanwhile, a more sparse point cloud input would also make our network more efficient.